logicalpath/github.io/_posts/2024-11-30-Using SMolVLM to describe photos.md

 Here is the output:

-Prompt: <|im_start|>User:<image>Describe this image in detail<end_of_utterance>

-Assistant:

- A wide shot of a rocky beach and ocean.
+> A wide shot of a rocky beach and ocean.
 The sky is clear with no clouds in sight, and the water is very blue and calm.
 There are some small waves breaking on the shore.